About ESWI2025

 SAT

-Satellite Symposium organised by the Global Influenza Initiative: Preventing influenza to safeguard aging populations SAT08
+Satellite Symposium organised by the Global Influenza Initiative: Preventing influenza to safeguard ageing populations SAT08

 Auditorium 2 - Breakout